 terms other than account value depletion provisions.

+d.
+If the contract has no minimum guaranteed benefits, the contract should be terminated according to contractual terms.

 VM-21 Section 6.C.11

 11. Other Voluntary Contract Terminations

 For contracts that have other elective provisions that allow a contract holder to terminate the contract voluntarily, the termination rate shall be calculated based on the Standard Table for Full Surrenders as detailed above in Table 6.3 with the following adjustments: